-It is possible to chain (using a daisy chain cable) up to seven SCSI peripherals to a single SCSI interface board, or to the SCSI port of an Apple computer.
-When using multiple SCSI peripherals, however, it is necessary to set each peripheral to a unique SCSI ID number.
+It is possible to chain (using a daisy chain cable) SCSI peripherals to a single SCSI interface board or to the SCSI port of an Apple computer.
+A narrow SCSI port, like those found on the UltraPleX 40max, can support up to seven SCSI devices.
+A wide SCSI port, like the UltraPleX Wide, can support up to 15.